How to Give Your Photos the WOW Factor

 Move it from the middle

 The middle of your photo is not always the best place for your subject.
 Bring your photo to life & make it much more interesting by moving the subject away from the centre of the image.
 Try dividing your image into thirds, the rule of thirds.
-Position your subject in one-third of the frame and in doing so will add balance and interest to your shot.
+Position your subject in one-third of the frame, and in doing so, will add balance and interest to your shot.
 Such an easy way to bring the wow factor to your photos once it becomes natural to you.

 Consider your background

-A bad background can ruin a potentially amazing photo.
-Sometimes the background of an image is distracting, it might be busy, messy or cluttered.
-Move the distraction, move your subject or change your viewpoint to hide that distraction in your photos, and you'll find the wow factor just pops out at you.
+A bad background can ruin a potentially wonderful photo.
+It may be distracting, busy, messy or cluttered.
+Move the distraction, move your subject, or change your viewpoint to hide that distraction in your photos, and you'll find the wow factor just pops out at you.

 Shoot with Purpose